isomerpages/govtech-gobusiness/_permittedservices/1a-permittedlist.md

 The Government will allow the gradual resumption of businesses, in phases, with effect from 2 June 2020.

-The list of permitted services, and the corresponding Singapore Standard Industrial Classification (SSIC) codes, that will be allowed to resume operations in Phase 1 can be found here <a href="https://www.bizfile.gov.sg/">here</a>.
+The list of permitted services, and the corresponding Singapore Standard Industrial Classification (SSIC) codes, that will be allowed to resume operations in Phase 1 can be found <a href="https://go.gov.sg/permittedserviceslist">here</a>.
 Please refer to the table below for the sector-specific requirements.

 Please note that your SSIC code should correspond with the “<ins>primary</ins> business activity” in your business registration records with the Accounting and Corporate Regulatory Authority (ACRA).
 You should ensure that your business activity is in line with your selected SSIC code.